"Gus Stevenson has provided graphic design and art department services for

 In addition to his musical work, Gus has worked as an actor, in both lead and supporting roles, and as a graphic artist.
 He's made appearances in films for Wicked Pixel Cinema and SRS Cinema, and in several episodes of the "On the Road to the Abolition of Slavery" series of historical documentaries.
 He also made a brief appearance in the George Clooney film Up In The Air.

 During his years in college, Gus drew a comic strip called The Demention for the student newspaper.
 While at Fontbonne University, he majored in Fine Art, with an emphasis on studio work.
 There, he earned several credit hours in drawing, painting, sculpture, ceramics, graphic design, web design, and illustration.
 His senior project there was a video art presentation called Chaos Lightbox, which showcased some of his early video shorts.
-He graduated with a BFA in 2003.
+He graduated with a BFA.
 He lives and works in St. Louis, Missouri.

 Unless otherwise noted, content on this site is © 2003-2015 Gus Stevenson.
 All Rights Reserved.